es0j/COS760/README.md

 ```

 ### Conclusion
-The chosen algorithm had performance similar to expected (linear) when developed using MPI.
+The chosen algorithm had a performance similar to expected (linear) when developed using MPI.
 The presence of communication implicated in OpenMP prevented the use of more intelligent task distribution strategies, such as using the node number to select loads, causing a limit in speedup, due to the introduction of additional serial processing due to communication.